Skip to main content

 Conclusions

-After 8 weeks, neither the groups randomized to the marine-derived omega-3 fatty acids nor the groups randomized to the plant-derived omega-3 fatty acids had detectable decreases in blood concentrations of three inflammatory markers (IL-6, sICAM-1 and MCP-1).
+The results of this study showed that neither the groups randomized to the marine-derived omega-3 fatty acids (fish oil) nor the groups randomized to the plant-derived omega-3 fatty acids (flaxseed oil) had detectable decreases on inflammation.
+These findings suggest that there are no beneficial effects for any of the three inflammatory markers investigated in response to omega-3 supplementation in adults with metabolic syndrome regardless of dose or source.